Typhoon Tino exits PAR but brings scattered rain to Palawan, Mindoro

-However, the Kalayaan Islands remain under Tropical Cyclone Wind Signal No. 1 as of 5 am, with minimal to minor threats to life and property possible.
+As of 5 am Thursday, the Kalayaan Islands remain under Tropical Cyclone Wind Signal No. 1 with minimal to minor threats.

 Topics in this story